Jayesh1211/-Bernstein-Vazirani-algorithm/README.md

 9. **Simulation and Result:** To see the result of our quantum circuit, I use Qiskit's Aer simulator.
 After running the circuit and simulating it, I get the counts of measurement outcomes and print them.
 The counts should represent the hidden binary string.

 This code efficiently reveals the hidden binary string using quantum superposition and the principles of quantum computing.
-It demonstrates the power of quantum algorithms in solving specific problems with just one query to an oracle function."
+It demonstrates the power of quantum algorithms in solving specific problems with just one query to an oracle function.

 The code implements the Bernstein-Vazirani algorithm by creating a quantum circuit that efficiently reveals the hidden binary string '101101'.